Golgo 13: Assignment Kowloon: Plot

-Golgo travels to Japan to follow Poranian diplomat Polansky, who had strong ties with Chou.
+Golgo 13 travels to Japan to follow Poranian diplomat Polansky, who had strong ties with Chou.
 There, he discovers that Polansky is seeking U.S. asylum from the FBI in exchange for vital information related to Chou's drug trafficking network.
-At the same time, Smith follows the trail and manages to arrest Golgo when the assassin returns to Hong Kong.
-Smith attempts to interrogate Golgo, but to no avail, as the assassin is released after police discover that it was Leika who assassinated Chou.
-On his way to the U.S. Embassy, Golgo encounters and kills hitman named Schilz during an ambush, despite being shot in the leg.
+At the same time, Smith follows the trail and manages to arrest Golgo 13 when the hitman returns to Hong Kong.
+Smith attempts to interrogate Golgo 13, but to no avail, as the hitman is released after police discover that it was Leika who assassinated Chou.
+On his way to the U.S. Embassy, Golgo 13 encounters and kills a hitman named Schilz during an ambush, despite being shot in the leg.
 Meanwhile, Smith and his team discover that Polansky has been receiving drug shipments from all over Southeast Asia, but the police cannot touch him due to diplomatic immunity.
-Golgo recovers from his wound and heads for Sekirei Island, where Polansky is hiding.
+Golgo 13 recovers from his wound and heads for Sekirei Island, where Polansky is hiding.
 Despite having no jurisdiction, Smith and his men raid the Island.
-Polansky attempts to escape via helicopter, but Golgo - who is hanging by the side of a cliff, guns him down, sending him out of the helicopter and crashing into the ocean.
+Polansky attempts to escape via helicopter, but Golgo 13 - who is hanging by the side of a cliff, guns him down, sending him out of the helicopter and crashing into the ocean.
 His body and the briefcase containing evidence of his involvement with Chou's assassination are recovered by Smith's team.

-The next day, Golgo and Smith meet again at Kai Tak Airport.
-Smith punches Golgo, vowing to lock him up should he ever return to Hong Kong.
+The next day, Golgo 13 and Smith meet again at Kai Tak Airport.
+Smith punches Golgo 13, vowing to lock him up should he ever return to Hong Kong.